cyrilsource/wp-gutenberg-contact-form/README.md

 For this, you need ACF plugin pro version

-in your ACF settings, you create a Field group 'block:ContactForm'
+in your ACF settings, you create a Field group 'block: contact'

 In group field you create repeater field 'input' in the repeater field, you create a radio button 'label' with a list of choices